 Protect (every morning):

-Take broad-spectrum SPF (with a PA++ rating) down the jaw and onto the neck daily to help maintain results.
+Applying a broad-spectrum SPF (with a PA++ rating) down the jawline and onto the neck helps maintain results and prevent further skin thinning in this area.
+Consistency matters more than the specific formula.

 Jowls are simply the soft skin that begins to sag along the jawline as we get older.
 For most of us, it’s part of the natural changes in our face over time.